Long text messages can break into multiple texts for some recipients.

 The default message length is 160 characters.
 Basic characters ("7-bit encoded") are worth one character.
 Some special characters can be encoded this way, but are worth two character lengths of data.

 Many "fancier" characters and emojis will cause the entire segment length to be shorter.
-This is because the language used to explain emojis and special characters is more complicated and uses more data.
+This is because the language used to explain emojis and special characters are more complicated and uses more data.
 Messages sent with "fancy" characters will transform every segment in that message to a maximum of 70 characters.

 Most modern cell phone carriers will reassemble these multi-part text messages into one long text.
 However, some cell phone carriers (and many older phones) will deliver these segments in multiple separate messages.
 Sometimes these texts arrive out of order, and some carriers will mark each message with an indicator like (1/3), (2/3), (3/3).
 These indicators take up 7 characters themselves, which will further shorten the message.